bhauman/lein-figwheel/README.md

 Figwheel **broadcasts** changes to all connected clients.
 This means you can see code and CSS changes take place in real time on your phone and in your laptop browser simultaneously.
-The broadcast of live code updates can have interesting applications.
-You could have a whole classroom directly interacting with a game that is being worked on live from the front of the room or even remotely.

 ## Quick Start